-Some of the above-mentioned abnormalities are associated with the absence of viable eggs, thereby leaving the woman no choice but to use donor eggs.
+Some of the above mentioned abnormalities are associated with the absence of viable eggs.
 For instance, recurrent pregnancy losses and/or miscarriages may be caused by egg production problems, uterine alterations, or both.
 This is the reason why, in certain cases, egg donation can become the definitive solution; in other cases, however, a combination between egg donation and surrogacy may be necessary.

 This also can be useful in cases where pregnancy can constitute a serious danger to the pregnant woman’s life because the intended mother suffers from a particular disease, as it may compromise egg quality and/or quantity.

 Women with an absent uterus due to cancer, the oncological treatment administered could have compromised egg production.
 In these cases, a combination between surrogacy and egg donation may be necessary.

 Gestational surrogacy laws